edwardslab-wustl/TE-detective/README.md

 	-mrg  : Flag to merge this part of analysis with alignment module of initial prediction.
 	-pat  : Flag to include P/T analysis in prediction. (default=false) -nas  : Non-alignment ref bam search. (don't change this parameter!)
-	-pql  : Poly A/T Length (default=9)
-	-pmm  : Maximum poly A/T mismatch (default=1)
 	-mpq  : Minimum mapping quality of a read. (default=30) -mpqu : Value of a mapping quality which is used by uniqness testing algorithm (used for clipped reads).
 This is value of MAPQ in sction of 3.3 of document. (default=1)
 	-bed  : BED file of existing repeat elements ( CHROM	START	END	TE_CLASS )

 5. Cluster2D:

 	Use this module if you want to change the clustering desnity for initial prediction.
+For example, if -drd was set to 10 for discovery step and user want to see predictions with -drd = 5, this module provides result withput running all the time consuming alignment steps of discovery step.
 This module uses intermediate files from discover section and generates new prediction file.

 	-bam  : Input indexed bam file (aligned with bwa -mem).
 	-ref  : File of file name of TE reference fasta file (please refer to example data for file format).
 Please provide file name with absolute path.